Nick Collins (politician): Early life and education

-Career
+State representative

 Collins was first elected to the Massachusetts House of Representatives seat for the 4th Suffolk District in 2010.
 He has also served as chair of the Boston legislative delegation.
 Collins major legislative accomplishment in his first term was being a lead sponsor of the landmark Prescription Drug Monitoring bill signed into law by Deval Patrick on August 24, 2012.

 In early 2013 incumbent State Senator Jack Hart resigned from his seat to take a job at a law firm and a special election was called in order to fill it.
 Three candidates entered the race: 4th Suffolk District State Rep Nick Collins; 12th Suffolk District State Rep Linda Dorcena-Forry; and 'Caught in Southie' publisher Maureen Dahill.
 Collins and Dahill are both white and lived in South Boston, while Dorcena-Forry is Haitian-American and lived in the Lower Mills section of Dorechster.
 Collins received support from a number of unions including the Greater Boston Labor Council, but not the most prominent union member in the state senate district, Savin Hill State Rep Marty Walsh, who stayed neutral in the race.
 Collins ultimately fell short in the April 30, 2013 Democratic Primary with the final count: Dorcena-Forry 10,220 votes, Collins 9,841 votes, and Dahill with 1,594 votes.

 Later in 2013 Collins repaid Walsh's neutrality in his failed State Senate race by endorsing Walsh's opponent in the open seat race for Mayor of Boston.
 Collins endorsed West Roxbury resident and At-Large City Council John Connolly.
 While Connolly and Walsh were the top two vote getters and advanced to the general election, Connolly lost to Walsh in November 2013.
 Collins went on to joke about the endorsement at the Boston St. Patrick's Day Breakfast in 2014, saying that he was being sent to City Hall jail.

 Collins was a founding board member of UP Academy of Dorchester and Boston and an advisory board member of Excel High School in South Boston.
 In March 2016, he served as chairman of the South Boston Citizens Association's Evacuation Day ceremonies.
 In May 2016, he was elected as a delegate for Hillary Clinton at the 2016 Democratic National Convention.